Do I Need A Bassinet For My Stroller? A Parent’s Guide 2025

 For babies under 6 months who cannot sit up

 If your baby is younger than six months and can’t sit up, a bassinet is a smart option.
 It gives them a flat, firm place to rest safely.
-Did you know most bassinet-related accidents happen because of unsafe sleep setups, not faulty products?
+Most sleep-related incidents are linked to unsafe sleep setups (like added soft bedding), not product defects—use a flat, bare sleep space that meets federal standards (CPSC, 2024; AAP, 2022).

 To keep your baby safe, use a firm mattress and skip soft bedding.
 Always lay your baby on their back to sleep.
 Never place the bassinet on wobbly or uneven surfaces.
-These easy tips can help prevent accidents.
+These easy tips can help prevent accidents (AAP, 2022).

 For parents who take long walks or travel often

 If you enjoy long walks or travel a lot, a bassinet can be very useful.
 It gives your baby a comfy, flat spot to relax while you’re out.
-Unlike car seats, which keep babies sitting up, bassinets let them lie flat and stretch.
-This helps their growth and brain development.
+Unlike car seats, which keep babies semi-upright, bassinets let them lie flat and stretch.
+This supports safer breathing on longer outings (AAP, 2022).

 Bassinets are light and simple to carry, making them great for busy parents.
 They cut down on extra baby gear and let you keep your baby close.
 Plus, walking outside can improve your mood while keeping your baby safe and happy.